Metal processing, i.e., creating steel products

 There are four types of plastic work:

-1. Forging—manual or mechanical—is about giving the desired shape through force or pressure and crushing.
+1. Forging—manual or mechanical—is about giving the desired shape through force, pressure, and crushing.

 1. Embossing is most often used for sheets, strips, plates, and foil.
 The shape is achieved during the process of separating the secondary material from the base material.
-It consists of cutting, cutting, trimming or other forms of plastic shaping of the material.
+It consists of cutting or other forms of plastic shaping of the material.

-• Heat treatment is a process of exposing the material to temperature changes during which the structure of alloys changes, which changes the individual chemical, mechanical, and physical properties.
-Heat treatment is used primarily in the case of steel due to its particular tendency and susceptibility to this type of treatment.
+• Heat treatment is the process of changing the properties of alloys by exposing them to temperature changes.
+This treatment is commonly used for steel due to its tendency to respond well to this process.
 The scope of treatment, in this case, includes hardening, annealing, solution treatment, and stabilization.